socraticDevBlog/eng_blog/src/pages/posts/063-leetcodekata.md

 harshly showing you that you suck at solving problems; that you are not the best person at leveraging data structures and algorithms.

 We all know folks that are great at their job.
-However, they usually suffer from this nasty shortcoming: being great at one thing can easily swerve into being overconfident in other topics that they actually don't master at all.
+However, they sometimes suffer from this nasty shortcoming: being great at one thing can easily swerve into being overconfident in other topics that they actually don't master at all.

-I don't want to become one of these arrogant pricks!
+I don't want to grow into a nasty arrogant person!

 Not yet ;)